How to Prepare for the GMAT: Cost, Test Resources, and More

 There are GMAT testing centers throughout the world, including on United States military bases.
 The test is timed, so pacing is key.
 Test takers have up to three and a half hours to complete all sections.

-While some schools do not have a minimum required GMAT score, your score can still affect your potential acceptance into an MBA program when read in conjunction with the rest of your application.
+While some schools do not have a minimum required GMAT score, your score can still affect your potential acceptance into an MBA program or a more specialized business master’s program when read in conjunction with the rest of your application.
 Talking with an Admissions Advisor before taking the test can give you more insight into the score you should aim for.
 If you aren't happy with your score, you can take the GMAT once a month until you achieve the score you want.
 In the case of SCU, after several attempts you do not get your ideal score, we recommend that you still apply.
 The admissions team will look at the entire candidate profile (professional references, essays, academic performance, and final interview), and the GMAT score is just one part.

 How Can You Prepare for the GMAT?